 Levels of Competitions

 There are four levels of competition: Local, Regional, Divisional, and National.
 For the really, really good – like Team ATX climber Maya Madere – there is also the international level.
 USA Climbing, which is the governing body for competitive climbing, has broken the country into regions and divisions.
 Team ATX is in Region 402, which includes Texas, Arkansas, Oklahoma, and Louisiana.

 - Local competitions take place within our region.
-Team ATX usually goes to competitions in Houston and Harker Heights, but we sometimes venture farther north to Dallas and Oklahoma.
+Team ATX usually goes to competitions in Austin, Houston, and Harker Heights, but we sometimes venture farther north to Dallas and Oklahoma.
 Local competitions are fairly relaxed and only take one day.
 Climbers must compete in at least two local competitions in order to be eligible to compete in Regional Championships.

 - Regional competitions are held towards the end of each climbing season and are open to everyone who has competed in at least two local competitions.
 The top ten climbers in each age group move on to Divisionals.
 Team ATX is in Division 4, which includes all of Region 402 plus Arizona and New Mexico.

 - Divisional competitions take two days, and the top 6 from each age group move on to Nationals.